 Our friends at Hillmotts are here to debunk the glaringly obvious misconceptions of exercise and training so you can gain the most from your training.

 Myth – Lifting heavy weights makes you bulky

-The Truth – Did you know that lifting heavy weights can actually slim you down?
-Commonly, our perception of weightlifters are associated with those muscly and bulky builds we see at the gym, however the truth is that lifting weights sheds a lot more fat than cardio workouts can on its own.
+The Truth – In some cases, exactly the opposite can occur – lifting heavy weights can slim you down.
+Commonly, our perception of weightlifters are associated with those muscly and bulky people we see flexing in the mirror at the gym, however lifting heavy weights can shed a lot more fat than cardio workouts do on their own.
 Women lifting a heavy weight at a rate of 8 reps burn almost double the amount of calories than a woman pulling 15 reps at a lighter weight would.

-Myth – Using a treadmill provides the same benefits as running outside
+Myth – Running on a treadmill has the same benefits as running outside

 The Truth – Although the momentum and the physical demands of a treadmill mimic the traditional run, you’re actually burning a lot less calories.
-Generally, your muscles are more engaged on a run in the outside setting, this is due to uneven terrains and wind resistance which inevitably causes you to burn more calories.
-It has been found that you burn around 10% more calories in this style of running as opposed to the treadmill.
+Generally, your muscles are more engaged on a run when you’re outside, this is due to uneven terrains and wind resistance which inevitably causes you to burn more calories.
+It has been found that you burn around 10% more calories outside then you would on a treadmill.

 There is, in fact, a bunch of benefits to exercising outside, check out why you should exercise outside.

 Myth – Fat loss can be targeted